85rhrl/PP3/README.md

 The game was tested on a local terminal as well as the Code Institue Heroku terminal and no errors were found.

 ### Easy mode (assessor mode)
-If the player (or the assessor) would like beat the game without guessing the ship's location, simply insert the following code line between lines 172 and 173:
+If the player (or the assessor) would like to beat the game without guessing the ship's location, simply insert the following code line between lines 172 and 173:

     print(f"\nShips coordinates (for testing): {player_board.ships}")